AdobeDocs/campaign-classic.it-IT/help/platform/using/privacy-management.md

 * **Rights Management**

-Per ulteriori informazioni, vedere [Consenso, mantenimento e ruoli](#consent-retention-roles).
+Per ulteriori informazioni, consulta [Consenso, conservazione e ruoli](#consent-retention-roles).

 <!--This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).